hazae41/immutable/README.md

 ## Setup

-You just have to add this code in your service-worker.
+You just have to add this code to your service-worker.

 ### How it works?